 - Yield: About 16 servings 1x

 - 3 medium apples, cored, chopped (don’t peel) OR 1 cup ‘natural’ applesauce (see NOTES)

 - 2 cups fresh or frozen blueberries

-- Combine apples, lemon juice, sugar and 2 cups water in a large kettle.
-Bring to a boil, turn down heat to low and cook about 15-20 minutes until apples are very tender.
-Cool slightly then use an immersion blender to puree, or puree in food processor/blender.
-Remove most of applesauce from processor, reserving about 1 cup in the processor and add blueberries; puree.
-Combine applesauce and pureed blueberries; taste and add more sugar if desired.
+- Combine apples, blueberries, lemon juice, sugar (or honey) and 1/4 cup water in a saucepan.
+Bring to a boil, turn down heat to low and cook about 10-15 minutes until apples are very tender, stirring often.
+Cool slightly then use an immersion blender to puree; or puree in a food processor or blender.

 - Cover food dehydrator trays with parchment paper that has been sprayed with cooking spray.
 Spread apple blueberry puree over trays with a spatula or off-set spatula to about 1/8-inch thickness.
 OR if you are using the OVEN, cover baking trays with sprayed parchment paper; spread puree over the paper.

 - Dry in dehydrator for about 6-8 hours until the fruit leather is not sticky to the touch.